emacsorphanage/quickrun/README.md

 If this value is not 0, and first line of source file is stated "#!", the following string is treated as ":command".

+    quickrun-option-outputter

+Outputter function.

+    quickrun-option-input-file

+Input file which is redirected to STDIN.

 User Defined Command with file local variables